endian-dev/Shokken-Issues/README.md

 1. Accept the [test invite on an iOS device](https://testflight.apple.com/join/Qgf2Ew6m) and follow its instructions.

-Once you are ready, hit the Download on the App Store button below to install via TestFlight.
+If you are not automatically directed to access the app, hit the Download on the App Store button below to install via TestFlight.

 <sub><a href="https://testflight.apple.com/join/Qgf2Ew6m"><img src="assets/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg" alt="Download on the App Store badge" width="200"></a></sub>